alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 organizing an event of this magnitude has taken a toll on us.
 And we have spent a lot of time on tasks that do not really provide much value, such as renting chairs or ordering Cabifys.
-For next year we are evaluating professional conference management.
-This means at least €6k,
-perhaps more.
-They will ideally take care of those aspects that are not specific to JSDayES:

-* sponsors,
-* catering,
-* speaker accommodation and transportation,
-* signage,
-* accounting,

-and thus help make JSDayES sustainable for upcoming editions.

 ### Community